CPAN-Security/security.metacpan.org/docs/cna-faq.md

 CPANSec policy is to publish vulnerabilities at 14 days after the maintainer is notified, unless there are compelling reasons for a longer embargo on publishing.
 (For example, we may want to coordinate releases of fixes for multiple modules, or the result of publishing the vulnerability may be dire enough to ensuring that fixes are available first.)

 We may publish vulnerabilities sooner if they have already been disclosed, for example, by the maintainers of a module (including a commit or pending release in a software repository), or by a user in a public forum (including the issue tracker or pull requests for a module).

 If we are unable to contact any maintainers, then we may disclose the vulnerability sooner.

 Note that the 14-day embargo has emerged from a consensus in the security community that issues discovered with LLMs are essentially public, since anyone using these tools can find them.
-The 14-day window is a compromise that allows maintainers (many of whom are volunteers working in their spare time) to fix issues without waiting too long for duplicate reports to be submitted, or for malicious people to take advantage of unfixed vulnerabilities.
+The 14-day window is a compromise that allows maintainers (many of whom are volunteers working in their spare time) to fix issues without waiting too long for duplicate reports to be submitted, or for malicious actors to take advantage of unfixed vulnerabilities.

 #### I don't maintain this module anymore.